AmazingAmpharos/OoT-Randomizer/README.md

 -The silver rupees on the left side of Gerudo Training Grounds MQ can be collected with just Hookshot with a somewhat particular jump slash.
 -The first room of the Spirit Trail in Ganon's Castle MQ can be cleared without the Bow by using a Hammer jump slash to hit the rusted switch through the thrones.
--The Gold Skulltulla in adult Kokiri Forest can be reached without the Hookshot by using Hover Boots off one of the roots.
+-The Gold Skulltula in adult Kokiri Forest can be reached without the Hookshot by using Hover Boots off one of the roots.
 -The child can reach the chest on Death Mountain trail with just the Goron Bracelet by backwalking with the Bomb Flower intended to open
 Dodongo's Cavern and throwing the Bomb Flower at the wall very quickly.
 -Gerudo Fortress can be cleared without any items other than those needed for access.
 The logic normally guarantees one of the Bow, Hookshot, or